mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ##### Sequential Matrix Factorization
-Should the user decide to modify branch parameters by adding or updating branches, reusing the nodal matrix factorization becomes impractical.
-In this scenario, JuliaGrid will need to repeat the factorization step while ensuring the delivery of an accurate solution.
-Thus, the user can still effortlessly execute [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) as demonstrated below:
+Continuing from the previous example, suppose we opt to adjust branch parameters by adding or updating branches.
+In such cases, reusing the nodal matrix factorization becomes impractical.
+In this scenario, JuliaGrid will repeat the factorization process while ensuring the delivery of an accurate solution.

+Although computational gains are diminished compared to the previous case, users can still avoid recreating the `DCPowerFlow` type and effortlessly execute the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function, as demonstrated below:
 ```@example DCPowerFlowSolution
-addBranch!(system, analysis; label = "Branch 4", from = "Bus 3", to = "Bus 2", reactance = 1)
+addBranch!(system, analysis; label = "Branch 2", from = "Bus 1", to = "Bus 2", reactance = 1)
-updateBranch!(system, analysis; label = "Branch 3", status = 0)
+updateBranch!(system, analysis; label = "Branch 1", status = 0)

 solve!(system, analysis)
 ```